Africa Addio: Filming

 The film was shot over the course of three years across most of sub-Saharan Africa.
 Most notably, the film features footage from the Congo, Tanganyika, Zanzibar, Uganda, Rwanda, Angola, Kenya and South Africa.
 The documentary also includes some behind-the-scenes footage from the 1964 film Zulu.
 Production was done on 35mm, a rarity for documentaries, which were almost always shot on 16mm at the time.
 Even more unique was the filmmakers' use of 2-perf Techniscope film.
-This gave the film a wide 2.35:1 aspect ratio despite using standard spherical lenses.
+This gave the film a wide 2.35:1 aspect ratio despite the use of standard spherical lenses.
 Most documentaries were usually seen in the standard 1.33:1 aspect ratio, so a documentary being filmed on such a wide aspect ratio is something that wasn't seen for decades.

 The filmmakers were in near-constant danger for most of filming, with Tanganyika and Zanzibar being especially dangerous.
 In Zanzibar, their planes were shot at and they witnessed rebels lighting a plane crewed by Germans on fire and capturing the people inside.
 In Dar es Salaam, they were almost shot for photographing a massacre.
 Jacopetti suffered a cut after a soldier smashed their vehicle's windshield with the butt of his rifle.
 However, the soldiers let them go because they saw on their passports that they were Italian, and thus, "not whites."
 Jacopetti would refer to this as "a miracle."